-... you are organizing the work of the enterprise, and the Product Owner is looking for ways to get help from the team in preparing requirements and the Product Backlog.
+... you are organizing the work of the enterprise, and the Product Owner is looking for ways to get help from the team to prepare requirements and the Product Backlog.

 ✥ ✥ ✥

-All work needs to be accounted for if the Product Owner is to use team velocity for release planning.
+All work needs to be accounted for if the Product Owner is to use team velocity for release planning, yet not all development work can be time-boxed.

 The Product Backlog is the primary tool for budgeting the work on a project.
-Its Product Backlog Items (PBIs) are ordered by the Product Owner, who takes development estimates into consideration when planning deliveries.
-Teams are expected to eventually commit to their estimates.
+Its Product Backlog Items (PBIs) are ordered by the Product Owner who takes development estimates into consideration when planning deliveries.
+Teams are expected to eventually commit to the Sprint Goal and to be confident about their estimates.

-However, there are some kinds of work which are difficult, or impossible, to estimate.
+However, there is some work which is difficult, or impossible, to estimate.
 Some analysis tasks require open-ended research to evaluate development feasibility, cost, and tradeoffs.
-You can time-box such research, but experience shows that that results in repeated extensions of the research time.
-And while research activities produce insights, they rarely produce the kind of potentially shippable increment that is mandatory for items taken into a sprint.
+While analysis is usually the Product Owner's job, such analysis often requires input from or work by the Development Team.
+You can time-box such research, but that usually leads to repeated extensions of the research time box.
+And while research activities produce insights, they rarely produce the kind of potentially shippable increment expected rom work done in the development part of a Sprint.
 This raises doubts about doing such work within the Sprint, and about budgeting it on the Product Backlog.

-This wouldn't be a problem if the Product Owner alone could do the research, because the Product Owner can manage his or her own time.
+This wouldn't be a problem if the Product Owner Team alone could do the research, because the Product Owners can manage their own time.
 However, it is often the case that Product Owners have a strong business skill set but a weaker skill set to actually build the artifacts to be evaluated.
+Yet issues of technology and production often arise as key elements of business risk and, as such, fall within the Product Owner's purview.

-Scrum tradition has many other activities whose work is not tracked on the Product Backlog.
-Examples include sprint planning, drag, sprint review, and product backlog grooming.
+Scrum tradition comprises other activities whose work is not tracked on the Product Backlog.
+Examples include Sprint Planning, drag, Sprint Review, and meetings to create a Refined Backlog.

 Compartmentalize the planning work for long-running high-risk business items into periodic meetings that are outside the Sprint budget.